 James isn’t unique in his message.
 Being slow to anger and trying to manage your fury is something taught throughout the Bible.
 Proverbs tells us that only fools let their rage fully vent.
 That doesn’t mean you should keep your emotions inside, bottled up where they might explode.
 It means that you should be wise and calm in how you communicate with others, and when you need to vent or discuss a situation, seek an impartial, calm and trustworthy ear.

 Here, you might see one value of counseling throughout the recovery process.
-By talking things through with a professional, you can avoid saving up anger and lashing out inappropriately at others or at yourself.
-Keeping rage from building also reduces drug abuse triggers related to unresolved emotions.
+By talking things through with a professional, you can avoid saving up anger in recovery and lashing out inappropriately at others or at yourself.
+Keeping rage from building over time also reduces drug abuse triggers related to unresolved emotions.

 You might have rid your body of drugs through detox, but your journey is far from done.
 You probably know that drug addiction is a chronic condition that you could struggle with the rest of your life; so is the human condition.
 Humans are flawed creatures, and if you are Christian, then those flaws are something you might be working on for the rest of your existence in this earthly realm.
 Colossians reminds us that we have to always strive to get rid of the things that are ungodly if we have any hope to make slow improvements as we grow.

 Finally, Ephesians lets us know that we can be angry without sinning, which opens the door for those dealing with drug addiction and substance abuse to process emotions and situations in a very normal, healthy way.
-Instead of hiding from your anger, make sure you feel it and work with professional counselors to deal with the issues that are causing you frustration.
+Instead of hiding from your anger in recovery, make sure you feel it and work with professional counselors to deal with the issues that are causing you frustration.

 Don’t let the sun go down on your anger or fears; reach out to loved ones, professionals or the Christian Treatment center for help today.
-You can call our counselors anytime, day or night, to find out about treatment options if you are dealing with anger that led to drug abuse and addiction.
+You can call our counselors anytime, day or night, to find out about treatment options if you are dealing with anger in recovery that might lead to relapse.